ricgreen1/Igby/README.md

 <img src="https://i.imgur.com/vxaFFve.gif" alt="drawing" style="width:387px;"/>

 ## What is Igby?

-How do you let artists focus on visuals?
-Let designers iterate over gameplay?
-Programmers develop groundbreaking features?\
+Artists should be creating breathtaking visuals.\
+Designers should iterate over gameplay to create a one of a kind experience.\
+Programmers need the focus to develop groundbreaking features and systems.

-How can you give everyone on the team the power to access detailed project insights instantly and with ease?\
+How do you empower everyone on the team while giving them the freedom to focus on their craft?\
+How do you identify problems before they lead to frustration and downtime?\
-How will you avoid downtime and stop wasting money and man hours on mundaine yet necessary tasks?
+How do you stop wasting money and man hours on mundane yet necessary tasks?

 **You let Igby do it for you!**